 If the marriage does happen and the couple decides to divorce, the person who received the ring gets to keep it in most states.
 However, some states do consider the ring as part of the couple’s marital assets, so the value of the ring must be divided equally during the division of property.

 What etiquette says

 The decision of keeping the ring, however, is often more nuanced than simply following the law within the state.
 For many couples, there is an element of etiquette about this.
 In order to decide, some couples will look at several factors, such as if the ring is an heirloom in the giver’s family or if the ring is something they really want to have even after there will be no union.

 Sources of tension in divorce

 The engagement ring might be just one thing couples argue about during the process of divorce.
 Other factors might include:

 - Differences in values and beliefs

-If you decide to end your marriage, you might consult with a family law lawyer to help you prepare for your case.
+If you decide to end your marriage, you might consult with a law lawyer to help you prepare for your case.
 A lawyer might help you create a plan for your future during and after the divorce.